 Display That means Measure 71 TPS ERROR n Toner Patch Sensor face is not ok; n = 4 Not enough toner; the toner adjustment does not work correctly.
 8 TP too light; unable to continue printing.
 32 TP too dark; unable to continue printing.
-One of these error messages (most 4, 8, or 32) can indicate a hardware malfunction but might also be caused by toner contamination on the surface of the TP sensor.
-Remove the PC- Cartridge off the printer and turn it.
-Clean the sensor's surface by means of the cleaning pen (see Paragraph 5.5.7 Cleaning of the TP Sensor).
+One of these error messages (most 4, 8, or 32) can indicate a hardware malfunction but might also be caused by toner contamination on the surface of the TP sensor. - Remove the PC-Cartridge off the printer and turn it. - Clean the sensor's surface by means of the cleaning pen (see Paragraph 5.5.7 Cleaning of the TP Sensor).
 Be careful not to scratch the drum.
 Note: Do not expose the drum to light any longer than necessary.
-24 = 71 TPS ERROR 8 and/or 16 TONER LOW - See above and order toner 48 = 71 TPS ERROR 8 and/or 16 TONER LOW - See above and order toner If error still there call service
+24 = 71 TPS ERROR 8 and/or 16 TONER LOW - See above and order toner 48 = 71 TPS ERROR 8 and/or 16 TONER - See above and order toner LOW If error still there call service

 Display That means Measure 72 TPS LEVEL SHIFT Toner Patch Sensor is dirty or Clean the sensor's surface by means of the cleaning pen (see Paragraph 5.5.7 Cleaning of the TP Sensor).
 Be careful not to scratch the drum (see figure below).
 Do not expose the drum to light any longer than necessary.
-OPC has background Check OPC surface, if background is not ok replace the OPC (see Paragraph 5.4 Replacement of the PC Cartridge (OPC)) ) 73 ATDC ERROR n ATDC Sensor is dirty; n = 8 ATDC too light 32 ATDC too dark open and close front cover, if error still there exchange Developer (see Paragraph 5.2.1 Replacing the Developer Unit) ) 74 CLEAN TPS Toner Patch Sensor dirty Open the housing, clean the sensor's surface by means of the cleaning pen (see Paragraph 5.5.7 Cleaning of the TP Sensor).
+OPC has background Check OPC surface, if background is not ok replace the OPC (see Paragraph 5.4 Replacement of the PC Cartridge (OPC)) ) 73 ATDC ERROR n ATDC Sensor is dirty; n = 8 ATDC too light 32 ATDC too dark open and close front cover, it error still there exchange Developer (see Paragraph 5.2.1 Replacing the Developer Unit) ) 74 CLEAN TPS Toner Patch Sensor dirty Open the housing, clean the sensor's surface by means of the cleaning pen (see Paragraph 5.5.7 Cleaning of the TP Sensor).
 Close the housing Be careful not to scratch the drum (see figure below).
 Do not expose the drum to light any longer than necessary.

-^{)} After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the Reset functions (CONFIG MENU → BASIC SETTINGS) have to be called up.
+\) After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the Reset functions (CONFIG MENU → BASIC SETTINGS) have to be called up.

 Remove all transportation locks before replacing the units.

 Display That means Measure 80 EXCHANGE OPC PC-Cartridge has reached its end of life Replace the PC-Cartridge ) 82 EXCHANGE DEVELOPER Developer has reached its end of life Replace the Developer ) 83 EXCHANGE FUSER Fuser has reached its end of life Replace the Fuser ) 90 LD STACKER Vx.xx Message during loading a new stacker firmware 91 UPD.
 STACKER FW Message during loading the stacker firmware 92 STACK.
-COM ERROR Communication error between printer and stacker; Cable defective Check power cable Check interface cable Power OFF/ON again 93 STACK.
+COM ERROR Communication error between printer and stacker; Cable defective - Check power cable - Check interface cable - Power OFF/ON again 93 STACK.
 PROG.
-ERR Program error in the stacker Power OFF/ON again Call service to load new firmware
+ERR Program error in the stacker - Power OFF/ON again - Call service to load new firmware 94 STACK.
+INTERN-ERR.
+Program error in the stacker - Power OFF/ON again - Call service 95 SERVICE STACK.
+0 Hardware error - Power OFF/ON again - Ensure that mechanics are not blocking - Call service

-^{)} After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the Reset functions (CONFIG MENU → BASIC SETTINGS) have to be called up.
+\) After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the Reset functions (CONFIG MENU → BASIC SETTINGS) have to be called up.

 Remove all transportation locks before replacing the units.